ibm-cloud-docs/codeengine/configmap-secret.md

 ## Next steps
 {: #next-steps-configmapsecret}

-When you work with secrets and configmaps in the CLI, you can reference full secrets and configmaps or you can reference individual keys in secrets and configmaps.
-For more detailed scenarios about referencing full secrets and configmaps as environment variables, overriding references, and removing references in the CLI, see [Referencing secrets and configmaps with environment variables](/docs/codeengine?topic=codeengine-secretcm-reference).
+When you work with secrets and configmaps, you can reference full secrets and configmaps or you can reference individual keys in secrets and configmaps.
+For more detailed scenarios about referencing full secrets and configmaps as environment variables with the CLI, overriding references, and removing references in the CLI, see [Referencing secrets and configmaps with environment variables](/docs/codeengine?topic=codeengine-secretcm-reference).

 You can also reference secrets and configmaps as mounted files in the CLI.
 For more information, see [Referencing secrets and configmaps as mounted files](/docs/codeengine?topic=codeengine-secretcm-reference-mountedfiles).